rhyslindhorst/maxscore/README.md

 ```

 ## How the Script Works
-[Explain in 3-5 sentences how your script works.
-Include information about:]
-- How you read and store numbers in an array
-- How you loop through the array to find the maximum value
-- How you calculate and display the difference between each score and the highest
+The code uses three different for loops.
+The first, to take five of the user input integers and stores them into the array: score.
+The second for loop determines the highest integer score inputed by the user by comparing the integers against each other.
+The third for loop determines the difference between the highest score and the other integers.
+I used a -read to store the integers inputed by the user into the array inside the first for loop.
+I used indexing to loop through the integers that were stored inside the array.
+To calculate and display the difference between the highest score and each score I indexed through the array and subtracted that index value from the max value to find the difference.

 ## Testing Results
 [Describe your testing process and results.
 Include:]